meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Reading Norbert Wiener's foundational texts in 2025 offers a sobering opportunity to contemplate our current condition.
 Wiener wrote his foundational texts on cybernetics in the immediate aftermath of World War II - a period marked by the devastation of totalizing control and a culture reckoning with mechanized violence.
 Axieties were high: Chaplin (in the *Great Dictator*) exorted his audience to reject the *"machine men, with their machine minds and machine hearts"*, while Orwell projected the logical ends of a program of systemic control in *1984*.
 This moral and political milieu situates Wiener in his time.

 We can trace the roots of his work and his subsequent ethical alarm through his experience of the early twentieth center.
 A renowned prodigy in his youth, Wiener earned his PhD at the age of 19 from Harvard.
 His technical genius was channeled, at the invitation of Vannevar Bush, into wartime defense, where he devised a system for the control and aiming of anti-aircraft guns for the National Defense Research Committee.
 It was this applied work that led to a realization of broader principles at play, culminating in *Behavior, Purpose, and Teleology* (1943), which defined teleology - the goals of a system - as "purpose controlled by feedback."
-By 1947, the gravity of his creation was becoming clear to him, *A Scientist Rebels* in The Atlantic (1947), he writes that providing *"scientific information is not a necessarily innocent act, and may entail the gravest consequences."* His realization of the moral responsibility of his work set the stage for an activist and contentious career defined by his refusal to compromise his ethics.
+By 1947, the gravity of his creation was becoming clear to him, in *A Scientist Rebels* in The Atlantic (1947), he writes that providing *"scientific information is not a necessarily innocent act, and may entail the gravest consequences."* His realization of the moral responsibility of his work set the stage for an activist and contentious career defined by his refusal to compromise his ethics.

 The consequences of Wiener's work have been profound upon our world.
 In the decades since World War II, power in the West has quietly reorganized around a **cybernetic grammar** of social order.
 While this shift began with technical systems, it has reached its political and ethical zenith in the mid-2020s.
 Institutions, markets, and individuals increasingly view society not through the lens of ideology or law, but as a system of **information flows, feedback loops, optimization, and control.** This technical framework reconfigures older forms of sovereign power with a diffuse, managerial power that governs by **modulation** rather than command.
 Yet, the political implications of this completed shift—where the social contract is supplanted by the code—have rarely been acknowledged openly.